Merovingian Origin Location(s)

 encompassed the current Dutch province of North Brabant and, finally in

-half of 5th century, the region mainly west
+the first half of the 5th century,

-of the woodland called Silva Carbonaria.
+of the woodland called Silva

-According to conclusions mainly based on archaeological
+According to estimations mainly based on archaeological

 lands up to the